 - a.
-The OU requires institutions to have clear and well-publicised appeals and complaints regulations and procedures, including the grounds for academic appeal defined below.
-The OU may provide support to the institution, if required, in developing its Appeals and Complaints Procedures as part of the Institutional Approval process. - b.
+The OU requires institutions to have clear and well-publicised appeals and complaints regulations and procedures, including the grounds for academic appeal defined below. - b.
 The QAA recognises that there may be times when what is expressed by a party presenting a case as a complaint contains within it an appeal and vice versa.
 It recommends that institutions make it possible for complaints and appeals to be reclassified in consultation with the person complaining or appealing (QAA Quality Advice and Guidance; Concerns, Complaints and Appeals).
 It also suggests that institutions may find it helpful to describe their general approach to handling complaints and appeals where these are linked. - c.
 Although the underlying principles and some of the operational procedures may be common to complaints and appeals, there are distinctions between what may constitute an appeal and what may constitute a complaint.
 Whereas appeals are restricted to requests for revision of decisions by a Board of Examiners, a complaint can be raised over a wider range of matters.
 The QAA defines a complaint as 'the expression of a specific concern about matters that affect the quality of a student's learning opportunities' (QAA Quality Advice and Guidance; Concerns, Complaints and Appeals). - d.
-Institutions are required to monitor, evaluate, and review the effectiveness of their formal appeals and complaints procedures, considering current good practice and having regard to any applicable law.
-The OU monitor and review institutions' internal procedures through its annual reporting and at Institutional Approval and Reapproval through Policy Compliance Review.
-Policy Compliance Reviews also monitor how information about formal appeals and complaints procedures are made available to students.
+Institutions are required to monitor, evaluate and review the effectiveness of their formal appeals and complaints procedures, taking into account current good practice and having regard to any applicable law.
+The OU monitor and review institutions' internal procedures through its annual reporting and at Institutional Approval and Reapproval through administrative audits.
+Administrative audits also monitor how information about formal appeals and complaints procedures are made available to students.
 The latter should cover both the OU's and the institution's own internal appeals procedures.